pdoehle/swc-notes/sql-ecol.md

 - Behind the scenes, `dplyr` does the following:
   - translates your R code into SQL
   - submits it to the database
-  - translates the datbase's response into an R data frame.
+  - translates the database's response into an R data frame.

 - "Lazy execution" refers to the fact that R won't do anything in the execution until it has to.
 In this case it pulled in enough data to give us out put and then gives us the message `... with more rows`.
 It won't pull in the rest of the rows until it actually has to do some computation with them.